flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![Gouraud shading in action.](spyro/shaders.png){.tab-float}

-In order to apply lighting effects over these polygons, the GPU provides two algorithms:
+In order to apply lighting effects over triangles or lines, the GPU provides two algorithms:

 - **Flat shading**: Each primitive has a constant light level.
 - **Gouraud shading**: Each primitive's vertex embeds its own light level.
 Then, the brightness between each point is automatically interpolated.
-  - As you can imagine, the results are more realistic.
-On the other hand, this algorithm is not available for sprites.
+  - As you can imagine, this type offers more realistic results than flat shading.

 The reason for having this choice comes down to the fact that flat shading fills ~2.5 times more polygons per second than Gouraud, so it's important to optimise which polygons need a more realistic shading than others.